0

 Problems with the lower back

-The lumbar spine is a complex structure made up of five vertebrae that can be susceptible to a number of problems.
+The lumbar spine is a complex structure of five vertebrae that can be susceptible to several problems.
 The following are some common issues that can occur in this region:

 Herniated Disc: A herniated disc is a common cause of low back pain.
 A disk is a soft, cushion-like structure that sits between the vertebrae.
-When a disc herniates or ruptures, the gel-like center can bulge out and press on the nerves that run through the spine.
+When a disc herniates or ruptures, the gel-like center can bulge and press on the nerves running through the spine.
 This can cause pain, tingling, and numbness in the back and legs.
+Herniated discs can compress spinal nerves, leading to pain and discomfort that may worsen when standing or walking.

-Spinal Stenosis: Spinal stenosis is a spinal canal narrowing that can place pressure on the spinal cord and nerves.
+Spinal Stenosis: Spinal stenosis is a narrowing of the spinal canal that can place pressure on the spinal cord and nerves.
 This condition can cause pain, tingling, and numbness in the legs and feet.

 Arthritis: Arthritis is a common condition that can affect the lumbar spine.
 When arthritis affects the spine, it can cause pain and stiffness in the back and make moving difficult.